merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 canvas](https://developer.mozilla.org/en/Canvas_tutorial) to draw
 height maps and [Three.js](https://github.com/mrdoob/three.js/) with a WebGL renderer to display the resulting terrains.
-If your browser doesn't support one of these technologies, static images are displayed instead.
+If your browser doesn't support WebGL, a canvas is displayed instead.
 But be advised, you're missing on some fancy animating here!

 ### The stuff